The sand blaster (in 3-402) has a metal mesh table, under which a tapered reservoir collects the abrasive coming out of the nozzle, where it will

 Please avoid letting the abrasive hit the plastic window while working - it gets very difficult

-to work with when visibility is obscured, so we need to do our best to keep the window
+to use the machine when visibility is obscured, so we need to do our best to keep that window

 clear as long as possible.
-Users should wipe it down with a wet paper towel before use.
+It can help to wipe it down with a wet paper towel before use.

 tests to check sandblasted surface quality on glass and a vinyl-cut silicone masking.